msrdjan/Swift-SocketIO-Chat/README.md

 ![XCode Interactive Playground](xcode_interactive_playground.png)

 Works with [msrdjan/Flask-SocketIO-Chat](https://github.com/msrdjan/Flask-SocketIO-Chat) deployed to test server at https://chat.rbt.rs/, but can be configured to connect to any other SocketIO server by modifying [Swift-SocketIO-Chat.playground/Contents.swift#L11](Swift-SocketIO-Chat.playground/Contents.swift#L11).

+Please use [Issues](https://github.com/msrdjan/Swift-SocketIO-Chat/issues) in case you have any questions or comments.